 Instead of taking home one with spots like this, try looking for ones that are dark green with no sign of dryness around any cracks in the surface skin.
 These will be perfect!

 When selecting the juicy watermelon you want to take home, look for those heavy melons with a lot of weight to them.
 The heavier the watermelon, the sweeter it will taste!

 The easiest way to cut a watermelon

-- We always recommend that you cut your whole watermelon in half from top to bottom on a large cutting board or flat surface with a sharp knife, then cut sides off so you can focus on the red pulp in the middle.
+- Cut your whole watermelon in half from top to bottom on a large cutting board or flat surface with a sharp knife, then cut sides off so you can focus on the red pulp in the middle.

 - Take the two halves and divide into vertical slices by cutting straight down on either side of where they meet at their middle seamline with a sharp chef's knife (can use a serrated knife if you prefer).
 Now each piece should have four long flat sides which makes for perfect slices!